HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 We can use all the methods in the list in tuples after firstly converting it into list and then back into tuple
 <br>
-We can use index method in tuple along with slicing
+We can use index method in tuple along with slicing.